Last updated on August 26, 2019

 InterContinental Marseille – Hotel Dieu: 5-star all the way.

 How to Get to Marseille

-Train: Whenever possible I always travel by train instead of plane.
+Train: Whenever possible I always travel by train (or even bus/coach) instead of plane.
 Not only is it drastically better for the environment, but it’s also a great pleasure – especially in France!
 I use Omio to find the fastest and cheapest train/bus tickets.

 We took the RENFE SNCF fast train from Barcelona to Marseille and had a fantastic experience.
 If you have time then I highly recommend combining your rail trip to Marseille with Montpellier, Paris, Sète, Nice, Aix-en-Provence, Lyon and/or Avignon.